aafulei/cppp5e/03-strings-vectors-and-arrays/README.md

 **Answer:**

+The program tries to print out the first element in an empty string, which is invalid, because the subscripting goes out of range.

 ### Exercise 3.10

 > Write a program that reads a string of characters including punctuation and writes what was read but with the punctuation removed.